ShivaniPyata/DATA_606_Capstone_Project/README.md

 ```
 ### Data Content

+80654 questions in the dataset is divided into three seperate files for train, validation, and test files, each consisting of 56355, 8421, 15878 natural language and SQL queries respectively.

-`train.json` and `dev.json` contain the following fields:
+`train.jsonl` ,`dev.jsonl` and 'test.jsonl' contains the following fields:

+- `table_id`: the database id to which this question is addressed.
 - `question`: the natural language question
-- `question_toks`: the natural language question tokens
-- `db_id`: the database id to which this question is addressed.
-- `query`: the SQL query corresponding to the question.
-- `query_toks`: the SQL query tokens corresponding to the question.
+- `sql`: the SQL query corresponding to the question.

-`tables.json` contains the following information for each database:
+`train.tables.jsonl`,`dev.tables.jsonl`, `test.tables.jsonl`  contains the following information for each database:

-- `db_id`: database id
+- `id`: database id
-- `table_names_original`: original table names stored in the database.
-- `table_names`: cleaned and normalized table names.
+- `header`: table header
+- `types`: datatypes for header
+- `rows`: corresponding rows of the table
-- `column_names_original`: original column names stored in the database.
-Each column looks like: [0, "id"].
-0 is the index of table names in table_names, which is a city in this case. "id" is the column name.
+- `name`: original table names stored in the database.
-- `column_names`: cleaned and normalized column names.
-- `column_types`: data type of each column
+- `page_title`: name of the page
-- `foreign_keys`: foreign keys in the database.
+- `section_title`: name of the section
-- `primary_keys`: primary keys in the database.
-Each number is the index of column_names.
+- `caption`: table caption
+- `page_id`: Page id